bluebird75/winpdb/README.rst

 -  Add support for Python 3 GUI (using WxPython Phoenix)
 -  Allow installation of all dependencies with pip
 -  Add support for Python 2.7, 3.5 and 3.6
+-  Drop support for Python 2.5 and WxPython 2.6, min versions are now Python 2.6 and WxPython 3.0
 -  Add support for PyPy to Rpdb2
 -  Can now specify a different Python interpreter for the program under debug, allowing PyPy support